 Addiction – The condition of being drawn to a particular substance, thing, or activity due to cravings or how it makes one feel.

-AL-ANON – A program that offers support for friends and family members of individuals who are struggling with alcohol use disorder.
+AL-ANON – A program that offers support for friends and family members of individuals who are managing an alcohol use disorder.

 Alcoholics Anonymous – A support group for those with alcohol use disorder.
 Most known for creating the 12-step program.